yulfanaditya/NewsAPI/README.md

 # Custom News API
 This is just personal, of course not for use

-How to Clone this repo
+Clone this repo and
-Run `npm install`
+run `npm install`

-How to run
-Run `npm start`
+run `npm start` to start the program

 **This is written in _Node.JS_ with _Express.js_ framework and Use _PostgreSQL_ and _knex_ library**